Anaclet12/Revenue-Performance-Analysis-with-Python/README.md

 - **Interactive Bar Charts** – hover-enabled visualization of spending by city using Plotly.

 ### Example Insight
-> London accounts for over 40% of total customer spending, while several medium-sized cities demonstrate moderate growth potential.
+> London accounts for over 20% of total customer spending, while the rest 75 big cities (24%) demonstrate moderate growth potential.

 ---

-## 6. Next Steps
+## 6. Conclusion
-After presenting the results, stakeholders may request deeper analysis or more accurate data matching.
-Potential directions include:
+Our analysis confirms that **London customers account for the majority of total spending**, representing a substantial share of overall revenue across the United Kingdom.

+However, when comparing spending across all cities, we observe that **several regional cities and towns remain underserved**, showing significantly lower total spend despite moderate population levels.

+## 7. Recommendations

 - **Enhance city identification:**
   - Use UK postcode data to identify cities/towns precisely.
   - Ensure all addresses contain valid postcodes.

-- **Expand geographic coverage:**
-  - Add towns above a certain population threshold.
-  - Address cases where city names are missing in addresses.

-- **Explore geocoding solutions:**
-  - Integrate third-party APIs (e.g., Google Maps) for better city identification.
-  - Assess privacy and compliance implications before data sharing.

 - **Augment with demographics:**
   - Combine spending data with population and demographic data.
   - Identify underserved cities based on spending per capita.

+  - **Differentiate customer types:**
+  - Compare spending between business and private addresses.

 - **Collaborate with stakeholders:**
   - Evaluate which enhancements provide tangible business value.